sgimmini/frag.extract.a/README.md

 - change add to fragment button to look better:
     - Not Anymore: put outside of codeblock, which looks better but still not the best way.
 Apparently does not open popup
     - changed string to arrow and placed button on the right inside of grey box
+- chrome extension in marketplace?
+- licences? e.g. for materialize

 fragment extractor for StackOverflow.
 A tool to extract code-fragments from StackOverflow into a Visual Studio Code Extension (link to other groups project).